Obtained over $54 million in verdicts and settlements for clients

 The Plaintiff had his leg amputated as a result of taking 2 shotgun blasts to it while visiting his girlfriend’s apartment complex.
 The case was difficult from a liability standpoint because there was a least some evidence that the assailants were intentionally targeting the Plaintiff.
 However, Paul obtained a favorable settlement after obtaining testimony from the apartment complex manager that it had not properly screened the shooter who also lived at the complex for a time.

 A married couple was attending a wedding in South Texas and went out for a fun night of go-karting that turned bad.
 For some unknown reason, the go-kart attendants did not open the start/stop gate during the race causing the Plaintiffs to crash into the gate.
-The case was pending in Brownsville, Texas.
+The case resolved in Brownsville, Texas.